Developer Workflow

 Create an output and map the source + attributes

-Developers create an output that allows them to publish the source hub tables out to external systems, such as SQL server, Snowflake, and Databricks Delta lake.
-Similar to setting up a source, the developer starts by defining the output settings with a minimum of output name and description, output type and connection, and table schema/table name, file type/file name, or event topic.
-After finishing the output settings, developers map the source needed to the output.
+You create an output that allows you to publish the source hub tables out to external systems, such as file storage, SQL server, Snowflake, and Databricks Delta lake.
+Similar to setting up a source, you start by defining the output settings with a minimum of output name and description, output type and connection, and table schema/table name, file type/file name, or event topic.
+After finishing the output settings, you map the source needed to the output.
 Additional parameters can be used to further define the dataset that gets pushed through the output like attribute filters and validation.
-Developers add any columns that are needed in the external system and map source attributes to these output columns, optionally using automap features to ease this process.
+You add any columns that are needed in the external system and map source attributes to these output columns, optionally using automap features to ease this process.

 Reset output on source or output channel

-At this point, developers have both a source and output and data that lives in the source that hasn't been published yet.
-From here, developers use the reset output options on the source process options to push the data out to the external system.
+At this point, you have both a source and output and data that lives in the source that hasn't been published yet.
+From here, you use the reset output options on the source process options to push the data out to the external system.

 Validate output results